Many of us associate the 14th of February with the celebration of love in all possible forms, but for Emily, that date has taken on a new meaning.

 ‘I would talk about something we had done or said the day before, and he would pretend it had never happened.
 He would even question my loyalty by saying things like “no, it wasn’t me, it must have been someone else,” with a lewd implication,’ she explains.

-Girls’ nights out would also lead to arguments, as not only did he make her feel guilty for daring to enjoy herself without him through snide remarks and cold behaviour, but he would also find ways to make her late on such occasions, in an attempt at punishing her.
+Girls’ nights out would also lead to arguments, as not only would he make her feel guilty for daring to enjoy herself without him through snide remarks and cold behaviour, but he would also find ways to make her late on such occasions, in an attempt at punishing her.

-Some of his manipulative behaviour also included blaming her when he could not find something that belonged to him, dictating what she was supposed to write in a text to friends or to say in a call with strangers.
+Some of his manipulative behaviour also included blaming her when he could not find something that belonged to him and dictating what she was supposed to write in a text to friends or to say in a call with strangers.
 ‘Sometimes when we went clubbing, he would ask me to go to the centre of the room and dance alone, so that he could join me later and show all the other men in the room that I belonged to him,’ she says.

 Jack, who, throughout his childhood, had endured his father’s physical abuse towards his mother and himself, would strive not to be like his dad.
 However, his controlled anger would often turn into a more overtly aggressive behaviour when he was drunk.